elugens/hello-javascript/docs/additional-questions/regular-expressions/patterns-flags.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, when a there is an empty or null value in the result.
-We should add an empty array to the match method that we are subscribing to.
-We should also run a condition check and return a value if the length is empty or null.
+  <div><strong>Interview Response:</strong> Yes, when the result contains an empty or null value.
+We should subscribe to the match method by adding an empty array.
+If the length is empty or null, we should do a condition check and return a value.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />